geik/portfolio2/03-development.md

 ### Math, Data & Computing

 From high school I had a basic Math & Physics knowledge.
+I have created new ideas for the IoT and realised these myself and used Machine Learning to implement complex behaviour, learning from human input.

 - Calculus
 - Advanced Physics